Kaceykaso/design_by_roomba/README.md

 ================
 Design by Committee by Design

 Roomba draws crowdsourced picture over a period of time; based on a series of commands submitted through a web app, and received by a Raspberry Pi (or Arduino) attached to the Roomba.
-Picture will eventually be created during a gallery exhibition.
+Picture will eventually be created during a gallery exhibition.<br>
 Commands are simplistic: right turn, left turn, forward, backward.

 Expected outcome: Since user cannot see the Roomba, the picture will be rather chaotic.<br>